 52 BLESSING PROJECT, Week Three

-When Evan was not even two years old, his physical therapist suggested getting him a wheelchair!
-We were afraid that if he started using a wheelchair he would never walk.
-We didn't want to give up on walking.
-But, then again, this child was unable to explore his environment very well except by commando crawling.
+commando crawling.
 That was a concern for us.
 So, we borrow a wheelchair for a few days.
 I remember bringing it into the backyard and placing Evan in the chair.
 Off, he went across the yard.
 It was like the wheelchair was meant for him.
 He knew immediately how to use it!!
 Tears fell down my face as I watched with joy this little boy I loved with all my heart zip around with the wheelchair.
 Evan did walk a little starting at four years until twelve years old.
 Then it was just to much energy.
 Cruising in his wheelchair has always been his favorite mode of transportation!!

 So, this week, I'm grateful for wheels.
 Wheels to roll instead of walk.
 Wheels

-to explore the great big world out there!!
+ere!!
 Wheels to play sports!!
 Wheels that are NOT confining, but give freedom!!

 It's a great way to get around!!